 Moved by the plight faced by millions in Africa, a group of Housing staff formed Western Heads East (WHE) to develop a sustainable community development project that goes beyond financial contributions and help with the HIV/AIDS pandemic in Africa - A Western University community response to the HIV/AIDS crisis in Africa.

 We collaborate with our African partners for health and sustainable development through probiotics, both with institutions (hospitals, universities and research institutes) and with grassroots organizations.
-Interns, staff and faculty from Western go to Africa to collaborate with local partners to establish highly effective disease-fighting probiotic foods and probiotic yoghurt kitchens.
-At the heart of the program are ‘Yoghurt Mamas’ who operate the yoghurt micro-operations.
-Over the years, yoghurt kitchens have evolved into community hubs for lay counselling, social support, centres for disease awareness and entrepreneurship.
+Interns, staff and faculty from Western go to Africa to collaborate with local partners to establish highly effective disease-fighting probiotic foods and probiotic yogurt kitchens.
+At the heart of the program are ‘Yogurt Mamas’ who operate the yogurt micro-operations.
+Over the years, yogurt kitchens have evolved into community hubs for lay counselling, social support, centres for disease awareness and entrepreneurship.
 Upon their return to Western, interns educate the campus and local community about what they have learned and engage the community in fundraising and education efforts.